 Michelle Banton, PMP, ITIL

 Michelle joined the board in 2015.
 She volunteers her time at the local schools and through community outreach.
-She has been to all Project Extravaganzas and helps secure volunteers.
+She has attended every Project Extravaganzas and helps secure other volunteers.

 Robert Kois, MBA, PMP, PMI-ACP

 Bob is the inspiration for the program.
 He runs a similar program in Denver for disadvantaged youths.
 His heart is large and extends himself to help not only in the United States, but also participates in Projects without Boarders in other countries.

 Holly Hilts, MBA, PMP, ITIL

 Director, New York

-Holly is an original board member and has helped provide vision and guidance from the start.
+Holly is an original board member and has helped provide vision and guidance.
 Her passion and leadership experience are greatly appreciated!